6 Common Habits That Are Ruining Your Hair (and How to Fix Them)

 1. The Habit to Break: Hair Brushing

 It's not necessarily the brushing itself that's the problem, but an improper brushing technique.
 Think about how you comb through your hair.
 You probably start at the top and move down, right?
 Well, that's not the best way.
 "Brushing downward pushes all of the tangles down," says stylist Jess Vargas, an artistic team member at Zazú Salons in Chicago.
 You end up with one big knot at the ends of your hair, which then requires lots of pulling and tugging to undo, she adds.
 Not to mention that the ends are already the most damaged part of your hair and more prone to breakage.

-The Fix: It may feel strange at first, but start brushing your hair at the ends, moving up toward the roots.
-Vargas likes using the Wet Brush Detangler Hair Brush ($7, Target), which is specially made to help work out snarls and works well on either wet or dry hair.
+The Fix: It might feel strange initially, but start brushing your hair at the ends, moving up toward the roots.
+Vargas likes using the Wet Brush Detangler Hair Brush ($8, Amazon), which is specially made to help work out snarls and work well on wet or dry hair.
 If you still have some pesky knots, rather than using elbow grease to get them out, make your life easier (and protect your hair) by spritzing on a detangler.
 "This adds moisture and gives the hair slip, softening the knots and making them easier to get out," she explains.
-We recommend Pantene Pro-V Nutrient Boost Moisture Conditioning Mist Detangler ($6, Walgreens).
+Try the Briogeo Fragrance-Free Detangler ($24, Sephora).

 2. The Habit to Break: Tight Ponytails

 Nothing against the beloved pony, but if an extra-tight one is your go-to style, it's time to reconsider.
 "Overly tight ponytails put lots of stress and tension on the hair, causing breakage, particularly around the delicate hairs at the hairline," says Vargas.
 It can get so bad that this can even lead to traction alopecia, a type of hair loss.